Andypotter10/HCI-Team-3/Artifacts/Scenarios.md

-# Stages Definition
+# Scenarios Definition

 ## Agreement in Calculation

 Juan and Sofia sit down to play the board game with their penguin pieces at the starting position.
-Juan rolls the dice first, and the result is a green 3 and a green 5.
+Juan rolls the dice first, resulting in a green 3 and a green 5.
 Since both dice are green, they add up to 8.
 Sofia checks the result and agrees that it is correct.
 Juan moves his penguin forward 8 spaces on the board.
 Now it’s Sofia’s turn.

 Sofia rolls the dice and gets a red 2 and a green 6.
 Since the dice are different colors, she subtracts the numbers: 6 - 2 = 4.
 Juan verifies the result and also confirms it.
 Sofia moves her penguin forward 4 spaces.